Protecting Your Financial Data: Aadhaar and Banking

 • Make fake phone calls: Someone might call you pretending to be from your bank, asking for your account number, secret PIN, or one-time password (OTP).

-Remember, your bank will never ask you for your PIN, full card number, or OTP over the phone, email, or text message.
-If you receive such a request, it’s a scam.
+It is crucial to remember that your bank will not request your PIN, full card number, or OTP via phone, email, or text message.
+If you receive such a request, it is a scam.

 Creating strong, secret codes for your accounts

 Just like a strong lock on a door, a strong password or PIN keeps your accounts safe.
 Always create passwords that are difficult for others to guess.
 Use a mix of capital letters, small letters, numbers, and symbols.
-Never use your name, birthday, or simple sequences like “123456”.
-Change your passwords regularly and never use the same password for different accounts.
+Ensure your passwords do not include your name, birthday, or simple sequences like “123456”.
+Change your passwords regularly and use unique passwords for each account.

 Safe practices for online banking and digital payments